 Transferring one’s business operations – document storage and e-mails – to a cloud can reduce costs, streamline his/her workflow, and eradicate the need for in-house IT hardware and personnel.
-The cloud is also capable of facilitating remote employee collaboration online, reporting for duty and obtaining secure access to important information.
+A good cloud provider is also capable of facilitating remote employee collaboration online, reporting for duty and obtaining secure access to important information.

 Probably the largest perk for small-sized enterprises is the ability to focus on core business activities and let the cloud-based service tackle troublesome IT concerns, such as support, maintenance, backup, and security.

-Among a plethora of companies providing an ever-growing assortment of cloud solutions, selecting the most suitable one has become quite daunting a task.
-For this reason, today, we are presenting you 10 important questions to ask while you are screening the potential cloud service providers to choose the best one tailored to your specific needs:
+Among a plethora of companies providing an ever-growing assortment of great cloud solutions, selecting the most suitable one has become quite daunting a task.
+For this reason, today, we are presenting you 10 steps to choose the best cloud provider.
+While you are screening the potential cloud service providers, you will be able to choose the best one tailored to your specific needs.

 1. Define the cloud services your company is offering?

 Being cognizant of your cloud computing needs will give you an idea of the type of service you are seeking.

 There are various cloud solutions that are software-based.
 For instance, Dropbox is for photo, video, and document storage.
 Salesforce provides online customer relationship management (CRM) services.
 Online accounting is Intuit’s speciality.

 Should you necessitate something more than just basic storing of data?
 There are enterprises that provide an array of cloud computing solutions for general purposes, such as infrastructure for IT networking combined with on-demand access to software, applications, and virtual servers.
 Amazon Web Services, CloudSigma, IBM SmartCloud Enterprise, and GoGrid are such vendors.